tatsuonakano/tatsuoNakano/README.md

 - 👋 Hi, I’m @tatsuoNakano 24age in Japan
 - 👀 I’m interested in ...
-Node.js Exprees MongoDB Firebase Electron ReactNitve Next.js Gatsby.js TensorFlow.js
+Node.js Exprees MongoDB Firebase Electron ReactNitve Next.js Gatsby.js TensorFlow.js webassembly
+- 👋 I can do it ...
+HTML5(pug) CSS3(SCSS/Bootstrap4) Adobe(Ps/Lrc/Ai/Pr/XD/Br)
 - 🌱 I’m currently learning ...
 Webpack React TypeScript
 - 💞️ I’m looking to collaborate on ...
+I'm looking for a company to work for now.
+I would be very happy if you could call me
 - 📫 How to reach me ...
 Twitter @uS11NfyN5HrLhxr
 -